1975 Houston Astros season: June—July

+On July 21, the Astros induced four batted ground ball double plays by Joe Torre to establish an individual National League record (Note: Tied Goose Goslin of the Detroit Tigers in the American League on April 28, 1934, for the Major League record.) led by righty Ken Forsch on the mound for Houston at Shea Stadium, who tossed a complete game.
+Félix Millán, batting second and one slot ahead of Torre in the order, went 4-for-4, garnering a single each time, which resulted as the direct conversion into the lead out on each of Torre's dubious batting events.
+Forsch (4–7) went on to earn victory for Houston, as he dispersed 11 Mets hits, and withstood solo blasts from Rusty Staub and Dave Kingman.
+Roger Metzger tripled and had 2 RBI, while Wilbur Howard socked three hits and scored twice for Houston.
+The final score remained the Astros 6, and Mets 2.

-Rookie relief pitcher José Sosa had a memorable first game at the plate on July 30 at the Astrodome.
+Rookie relief pitcher José Sosa produced a memorable first game at the plate on July 30 at the Astrodome.
 Taking first his major league at bat in the eighth inning, Sosa homered off Danny Frisella of the San Diego Padres, a three-run blast to lead an 8–4 Astros win.
 Sosa become both the first Dominican pitcher and first Houston Astro to accomplish this feat.
 Prior to him, José Cruz and Doug Rader also homered in the sixth inning, and Sosa closed out the final 1 2/3 innings with a scoreless effort and two strikeouts to covert his first major league save.
 The next Astros player to hit a home run in his first at bat was Dave Matranga on June 27, 2003, who made a pinch hit appearance versus the Texas Rangers.